Volunteer Docent Program

 - We ask that Docents commit to a block of time during the week when they are available to lead tours.
 This can be on a day when the Docent is already scheduled to lead a public tour.

-- Volunteer Docents should attend weekly ongoing professional development training sessions.
+- Volunteer Docents should attend monthly ongoing professional development training sessions.
 All trainings are intended to further knowledge about current and upcoming exhibitions as well as the arts, culture, religion, and iconography of Tibet, India, the Himalayas, and surrounding regions.